ufosc/club-documents/Administrative/Procedures.md

 ### Social Chair

+#### Meetings

+- General Body Meetings
+	- Before semester starts decide dates with other officers
+		- Keep in mind carrier fairs, breaks, exams, etc
+		- Populate Open Source Club Google Calender with events
+		- Duplicate event onto ACM Master Calender
+	- Reserve meeting rooms through [Reitz Union](https://virtualems.union.ufl.edu/) for the entire semester
+		- Be sure to indicate appropriate arrangement and projector
+	- Update calenders as applicable
+- Casual Coding Sessions
+	- Survey members at the begging of the semester to decide times
+		- Fill out calenders for the whole semester
+	- Any Marston room must be scheduled 6 days beforehand
+		- If assistance with DiBS is needed, ask in the officer chat
+		- Update calenders
+	- Fishbowl schedule on the Fishbowl Reservation Calendar
+		- To be done first week of the semester

+#### Announcements

 - Engagement on the Facebook page
 	- Maintain a list of cool projects we would like to talk about (on the GitHub)
 	- Choose one that hasn't been talked about in a while and feature it on the FB page